thenishchalraj/Android-MVVM-Boilerplate-Creater/README.md

 - [ ] Write basic code into the files
 - [ ] Include package name and imports of respective files into all files created
 - [ ] Respond with the dependencies that needed to be pasted in build.gradle (app)
+- [ ] Make the script more compact/optimized

 ### References